sky24h/SDXL_Serverless_Runpod/README.md

-# Make sure to set API key and endpoint ID before running the script.
 # SDXL_Serverless_Runpod
 ## 1. Introduction
 This is a serverless application that uses [Stable Diffusion XL](https://stability.ai/stable-diffusion) to run a **Text-to-Image** task on [RunPod](https://www.runpod.io/).